 Not Your Typical Desert

 Namibia’s name of origin pays homage to the oldest desert on the planet, Namib.
 The harshness carved and imposed by this environment creates a rare wonder.
-A place where dunes mimic mountains, shipwrecks haunt the coast, and dead forests exist, this is no ordinary Africa safari experience.
-Despite its apparent desolation, we can earnestly say Namibia is one of Southern Africa’s best places for game viewing and certainly the most alien.
-You will see how desert-adapted animals thrive in a seemingly uninhabitable environment.
-Oryx, black rhinos, hyenas, jackal, elephants, and lions are some of the desert-adapted that traverse this Mars-like land.
+A place where dunes mimic mountains, shipwrecks haunt the coast, and dead forests exist, this is no ordinary African safari experience.
+Despite its apparent desolation, we can earnestly say Namibia is one of Southern Africa’s best places for wildlife viewing and certainly the most alien.
+Here, you will see how desert-adapted animals thrive in a seemingly uninhabitable environment.
+Oryx, black rhinos, hyenas, jackal, elephants, and lions are just some of the desert-adapted animals that traverse this Mars-like landscape.
 Although the desert lion is elusive, Hoanib Skeleton Coast Camp provides the best and most successful chance to find these lions.

-Translated as “Dead-end Marsh”, Sossusvlei is where dunes meet to stop the flow of the Tsauchab River.
-While the river rarely reaches the valley of these dunes, once in a great while an extraordinarily rainy season will fill the valley, creating an incredible juxtaposition of bold colors: blood orange sand to the various blue hues are the colors of this temporary watering hole.
-When this does occur, visitors come from all over to witness this mirrorlike lake!
+Translated as “Dead-end Marsh”, Sossusvlei is where the dunes meet to stop the flow of the Tsauchab River.
+While the river rarely reaches the valley of these dunes, once in a great while an extraordinarily rainy season will fill the valley, creating an incredible juxtaposition of bold colors in this temporary watering hole: blood orange sand and various blue hues.
+When this does occur, animal visitors, come from all over to witness this mirror-like lake!

-Sossusvlei is traced by some of the tallest dunes in the world, some reaching as high as 1300 feet, and also happens to be the largest conservation area in the whole of Africa.
-Expansive clay pans, rest-rust dunes, bleach white sands, and a sky devastatingly blue paints a brashly bold and alien portrait.
-This atypical and ancient ecosystem is a photographer’s paradise where one can catch the snake-like jagged shadows of these towering dunes at sunset or visit the Dead Vlei trees.
-Once nourished by the Tsauchab River 9000 years ago (!), the Vlei trees sit as an ancient relic in an environment too dry for decomposition.
-Standing amidst 1000-year-old plus vlei trees, you feel a deep reverence for the relativity of time as you peer at the skeleton of a changed landscape.
+Sossusvlei is traced by some of the tallest dunes in the world, some reaching as high as 1,300 feet, and also happens to be the largest conservation area in all of Africa.
+Expansive clay pans, red-rust dunes, bleach white sands, and a sky of a devastatingly blue hue paints a brashly bold and alien portrait.
+This atypical and ancient ecosystem is a photographer’s paradise, where one can catch the snake-like jagged shadows of these towering dunes at sunset or visit the Deadvlei trees.
+Once nourished by the Tsauchab River 9,000 years ago (!), the vlei trees sit as an ancient relic in an environment too dry for decomposition.
+Standing amidst 1,000-year-old plus vlei trees, you feel a deep reverence for the relativity of time as you peer at the skeleton of a changed landscape.